Everything I Wish I Could Pin on Twitter

 Donate to mutual aid or organizations helping West Papua.

-West Papua strike and boycott information.
+West Papua boycott information (external link).

 West Papua social media.

-Coming Soon: Kashmir
+Kashmir

-Coming Soon: Puerto Rico
+Puerto Rico

-Coming Soon: Yemen
+Yemen

 One of the world’s worst humanitarian crises.
 The war started in 2014 when Ansar Allah took control of Saada province.
 A Saudi-led and US-backed coalition intervened the following year to restore the former president’s government.
 Other armed groups (including one backed by the UAE) have since joined in.
 The economy is in shambles and over 50% of households don’t get enough food.

-Proposal to Boycott the US.
+Proposal to Boycott the US

 Link to my PDF: Proposal to Boycott the United States.